 ESG investing also is not proving to lower returns.
 Recent research analyzing data from ESG funds vs unscreened funds suggests there has been no systematic tradeoff of ex-post returns.
 The proposed rule is arguing that DoL knows better than both you and your financial advisors – that ESG investing must risk your financial returns, which must be your only goal, and thus it cannot be allowed to be a principle for retirement funds.

 There is still time to comment on this and try to make it clear that this short-sighted, limited vision for the future is an unacceptable hamstringing of your own long term plans and vision for a future for yourself and the world.
-The 30-day comment window at www.regulations.gov will open soon.
-Make your voice heard – I will update with commenting info here soon.
+The 30-day comment window at https://www.regulations.gov/document?D=EBSA-2020-0004-0002 is open and ends July 30th.
+Make your voice heard and keep your options open for shaping the world with your money!